-Love beyond the grave, illusion though you may call it, has a magic and divine potency that reacts on the living.
+Love beyond the grave, illusion though you may call it, \ has a magic and divine potency that re-acts on the living.
 A mother's Ego, filled with love for the imaginary children it sees near itself, living a life of happiness, as real to it as when on earth-that love will always be felt by the children in flesh.
 It will manifest in their dreams and often in various events-in providential protections and escapes, for love is a strong shield, and is not limited by space or time.
-As with this Devachanic "mother," so with the rest of human relationships and attachments, save the purely selfish or material.†
+As with this Devachanic "mother", so with the rest of human relationships and attachments, save the purely selfish or material. †

-I have sometimes thought-but this is only a speculation of my own-that as a thought becomes an active entity, capable of working good or evil, so that embodied Souls can send to those they love helping and protecting forces, it may be that the Devachanî, thinking of those dear to it, may send out such helpful and protective thoughts to act as veritable guardian angels round its beloved on earth.
-Such an idea seems to some extent to be warranted by the above passage.
+Remembering that a thought becomes an active entity, capable of working good or evil, we easily see that as embodied Souls can send to those they love helping and protecting forces, so the Devachanî, thinking of those dear to him, may send out such helpful and protective thoughts, to act as veritable guardian angels round his beloved on earth.
 But this is a very different thing from the "Spirit" of the mother coming back to earth to be the almost helpless spectator of the child's woes.